 Notes on Language of Instruction

-Students must have at least a B1 level to study in German.
-To determine your level, please use this self-assessment: European Language Portfolio Global Scale.
+- Students must have at least a B1 level to study in German (To determine your level, please self-assess with: European Language Portfolio Global Scale)

 Who can go?

-Term 1 - UC Fall Term: From Mid-October to Mid-February (or Mid-December)*
+- Term 1: From Mid-October to Mid-February (or Mid-December: see below)

-Orientation days are organized in the week before the term begins.
-Orientation days include a guided tour on campus and social events.
+- Orientation days are organized in the week before the term begins

-*T1 exchange students studying English-taught courses can choose a short-term option and complete their exchange at Cologne in December.
-Students will need to complete additional assignments to receive full credits.
-Exchange students can choose to stay for the regular term (until the end of February) if they prefer.
+- Term 1 exchange students studying English-taught courses can choose a short-term option and complete their exchange at Cologne in December (students will need to complete additional assignments to receive full credits)

 Course equivalency formula